MileHacker Logo

 Varying Accessibility

-While parts of the new town are accessible, the historic Old Town has mobility challenges because of its ancient design and cobblestones.
+While parts of the new town are accessible, the historic Old Town has mobility challenges due to its ancient design and cobblestones.

 Planning for Mobility